beaurancourt/blog/markdown/rewriting-isfjall.md

   (if they know the ritual)
 + Lets someone have an easier time casting magelock / praying to open the Sturdy Door in Logiheimli
-+ Lets someone into the Vault of Law in the Hall of Judgement
++ Lets someone into the Vault of Law in the Hall of Judgment

 As written, there would be *very* little chance Rules-As-Written of the party *just so happening* to use the map+tiwstakn ritual correctly.
 You must have two
-people: one person recites the oath to seek the Hall of Judgement while the other person simultaneously casts Pathfinder specifically while both of them hold the map.
+people: one person recites the oath to seek the Hall of Judgment while the other person simultaneously casts Pathfinder specifically while both of them hold the map.